clesleycode/linear-algebra-with-python/Linear Algebra.md

 Av = &lambda;v

-In this case, vector v is called an eigenvector of A corresponding to &lamda;.
+In this case, vector v is called an eigenvector of A corresponding to &lambda;.
 You can use numpy to calculate the eigenvectors of a matrix:

 ``` python
 eigvals = np.linalg.eigvals(matrix)